SouthPoleTelescope/spt_candl_forecasts/README.rst

 The temperature and polarization nuisance parameter priors are directly provided in the ``.yaml`` file of each field.
 However, only those of the Main field are de-commented, so that the priors are not counted 13 times.
 In the case of forecasting constraints from the Wide survey only, the nuisance parameter priors need to be de-commented in one of the Wide fields T&E ``.yaml`` files.

+Note that a prior on the optical depth to reionization is also provided in the Main field ``.yaml`` file so that the Ext-10k Fisher matrix can be computed.
+Be careful not to double count this prior when running Markov Chain Monte Carlo (MCMC).

 Getting Started
 --------------